PabloMF-M/intracranial-hemorrhages/README.md

 		4. Statistical tests: hypothesis contrasts.

-	· '5.2 Inferential Statistics - Survival Analysis': this Notebook conducts a survival analysis of patients who have suffered an intracranial hemorrhage.
+* **5.2 Inferential Statistics - Survival Analysis:** this notebook performs a survival analysis of patients who have suffered an intracranial hemorrhage.
 Survival is defined as survival to hospitalization discharge.
-Different biostatiscal techniques are used for that purpose, including the well-known Kaplain-Meier estimator, Mantel-Cox (log-rank) test, and the state-of-the-art method for survival prediction until the last adaptations of machine learning algorithms for survival analysis, Cox Proportional Hazards regression.
+Different biostatiscal techniques are used for that purpose, including the well-known ***Kaplain-Meier estimator***, ***Mantel-Cox (log-rank) test***, and the **state-of-the-art** method for survival prediction until the last *adaptations of Machine Learning algorithms for survival analysis*, ***Cox Proportional Hazards regression***,.

-		1. Load dataset
+		1. Load dataset.
-		2. Define survival variables
+		2. Define survival variables.
-		3. Survival functions
+		3. Survival functions.
-		4. Cox Proportional Hazards regression
+		4. Cox Proportional Hazards regression.

-	· '6.
-Dimensionality reduction - PCAs & FA': this Notebook explores some dimensionality reduction techniques, including Principal Component Analysis (PCA) and Factorial Analysis (FA).
-PCA is more appropriate for quantitative data, nevertheless, FA allows to analyze a dataset with numerical and categorical variables.
+* **6. Dimensionality reduction - PCAs & FA:** this notebook explores some dimensionality reduction techniques, including ***Principal Component Analysis (PCA)*** and ***Factorial Analysis (FA)***.
+PCA is more appropriate for quantitative data, nevertheless, FA allows to analyze a dataset with numerical and categorical variables at the same time.

-		1. Load dataset
+		1. Load dataset.
-		2. Principal Component Analysis (PCAs)
+		2. Principal Component Analysis (PCAs).
-		3. Factorial Analysis (FA)
+		3. Factorial Analysis (FA).

-	· '7.
-Kernel Methods - SVM & SSVM': kernel methods are a type of Machine Learning algorithms used to map input data into a different multidimensional space in which data classes can be easily sepparated.
-Therefore, this methods are very used to solve classifcation and regression problems.
-A very well-knowned algorithm of this group is Support Vector Machine (SVM), which has been adapted for solving survival prediction in the named Survival Support Vector Machine (SSVM).
+* **7. Kernel Methods - SVM & SSVM:** kernel methods are a type of Machine Learning algorithms used to map input data into a different multidimensional space in which data classes can be easily sepparated.
+Therefore, these methods are widely used to solve classifcation and regression problems.
+A very well-knowned algorithm of this group is ***Support Vector Machine (SVM)***, which has been adapted for solving survival prediction in the named ***Survival Support Vector Machine (SSVM)***.

-		1. Load dataset
+		1. Load dataset.
-		2. Support Vector Machine (SVM)
+		2. Support Vector Machine (SVM).
-		3. Survival Support Vector Machine (SSVM)
+		3. Survival Support Vector Machine (SSVM).

-	· '8.
-RSF, GB model and AFT models': This Notebook explores models based on Random Survival Forest and Gradient Boosted techniques, including a parametric approach for survival function estimation, the well-known Accelerated Failure Time approach.
+* **8. RSF, GB model and AFT models:** This notebook explores models based on ***Random Survival Forest*** and ***Gradient Boosted techniques***, including a parametric approach for survival function estimation, the well-known ***Accelerated Failure Time*** approach.

-		1. Load dataset
+		1. Load dataset.
-		2. Random Survival Forests
+		2. Random Survival Forests.
-		3. Gradient Boosted Model
+		3. Gradient Boosted Model.
-		4. Accelerated Failure Time Model
+		4. Accelerated Failure Time Model.

 	-----------------------------------------------------------------------------------------------------